Tuesday, October 6, 2015

 Now a parent can request a social security number for a baby before it leaves the hospital.
 If you plan to use your child as a deduction on your income tax, the child is required to have a social security number.
 All employers are required to use an employee social security number to provide information to the IRS.
 The social security number is a unique piece of information because once an individual dies the number is not recycled.
 It is reasonable that a genealogist would look at social security records to find information.

-It would also be reasonable to assume every natural born citizen working in the United States after 1935 had a Social Security number.
+It would also be reasonable to assume every natural-born citizen working in the United States after 1935 had a Social Security number.
 If you were to make that assumption, you would be wrong.

 Social Security in 1935